eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 It's not worth figuring out.
 Just pay for the bigger CI runners.
 Four or eight cores should be enough.
 Too much parallelism is waste: run `cargo build` with the `--timings` flag, open the report in your browser, and look at the value of "Max concurrency".
 This tells you how many crates can be built in parallel, and, therefore, how many cores you can buy before you hit diminishing returns.

-The main thing you can do to improve performance is to split your workspace into multiple crates, and arranging the crate dependencies such that as much of your workspace can be built in parallel.
+The main thing you can do to improve build performance is to split your workspace into multiple crates, and arranging the crate dependencies such that as much of your workspace can be built in parallel.
 This is easy to do at the start of a project, and very time-consuming after.

 ## Mocking {#mock}

-Maybe this is a skill issue, but I have not found a good way to write code where components have swappable dependencies, so that components can be tested independently of their dependencies.
+Maybe this is a skill issue, but I have not found a good way to write code where components have swappable dependencies and can be tested independently of their dependencies.
 The central issue is that lifetimes impinge on late binding.

 Consider a workflow for creating a new user in a web application.
 The three external effects are: creating a record for the user in the database, sending them a verification email, and logging the event in an audit log: